-Dr. David A. McCarron of Ore-Although researchers have gon Health Sciences University, found a tentative link between cal- who discovered the link between cium intake and blood pressure in blood pressure and calcium about a decade ago, called the new work 'a fascinating observation."
+Dr. David A. McCarron of Ore-Although researchers have gon Health Sciences University, who discovered the link between cium intake and blood pressure in blood pressure and calcium about a decade ago, called the new work "a fascinating observation."

-He said the latest work suggests that youngsters who consume recommended amounts of calcium early in life may improve their chances of avoiding high blood pressure in adulthood.
+He said the latest work suggests sure down by consuming milk and that youngsters who consume recommended amounts of calcium early in life may improve their pressure in adulthood.
 Dairy products are the chief source of calcium.

-An eight-ounce glass of low-fat or skim milk has about 300 milligrams of calcium, and a cup of yogurt contains 300 to 400 milligrams.
+An eight-ounce glass of low-fat Children who have higher than or skim milk has about 300 milligrams of calcium, and a cup of yogurt contains 300 to 400 milligrams.

 The children in the study averaged 511 milligrams of calcium for every 1,000 calories.
-They typries daily.
+They typically consumed about 1,500 calories daily.

 Their systolic blood pressures ranged from 69 to 108 and averaged 92.